 Michelle Pine is a special education teacher for students with mild disabilities at an alternative high school in Klamath Falls, Oregon, having previously taught special education and Language Arts in Portland.
 Michelle holds two Masters in Education from Concordia University and a Bachelor of Arts in English from Eastern Oregon University.
 When not working, Michelle enjoys reading and writing and spending time with her family exploring Oregon.
-Michelle was a gestational surrogate for a same-sex couple from Israel in 2015, and has recently begun a second journey with a serodiscordant couple from San Francisco.
-She and her husband have three amazing children, all who played an important role in her first surrogacy journey and are equally excited about the next one.
+Michelle is a two-time surrogate.
+In 2015 she carried boy/girl twins for a same-sex couple in Israel.
+She delivered a baby girl in September 2017 for a mixed-status same-sex couple from San Francisco.
+Michelle and her husband have three amazing children, all who played an important role in both surrogacy journeys and have enjoyed being a part of helping others become a family.

 Ron Poole-Dayan, board member / executive director

 Ron is the executive director and founding board member of Men Having Babies.
 He has over 20 years of experience in marketing and business strategy development both in the USA and internationally.
 Ron earned his Masters degree in political economy and comparative politics from Columbia University, and his bachelor’s degree in business administration from the Hebrew University of Jerusalem.
-Ron is married to Greg Poole-Dayan, the Administrator of the Jewish Home Lifecare Nursing Home in the Bronx.
+Ron is married to Greg Poole-Dayan, the COO of the Wartburg, a leading provider of senior healthcare and residential services in NY.
 The couple met in 1994, and are among of the first same-sex couples in the nation to father children through gestational surrogacy.
 The twins, born in 2001, were conceived with the use of eggs donated by Greg's sister, and carried by a gestational carrier.
 Ron has been the MHB program coordinator since 2005, and was appointed as the Executive Director of Men Having Babies upon its incorporation in July 2012.